Researcher, writer and lecturer at Singularity University

 Chair, Digital Manufacturing, Singularity University

+Andre Wegner is founder and CEO of Authentise.
+Andre is a frequent speaker on emerging intellectual property issues in 3D Printing and opportunities of distributed manufacturing at events such as Singularity University, Rapid, Designer of Things, Inside 3D Printing, 3D Print Show, Pacific Crest & WIRED.
 He has been quoted in publications such as BBC News, MIT Tech Review, Chicago Tribune, and Bloomberg.
-He is an expert in greenfield value chain creation, leading the development of a $300m low income gas distribution business for West Africa’s leading Oil and Gas company.
-Prior to founding Authentise Andre also managed a venture capital fund in Nigeria and advisory services in India.
+He is an expert in greenfield value chain creation, leading the development of a $300m low-income gas distribution business for West Africa’s leading Oil and Gas company.
+Prior to founding Authentise, Andre also managed a venture capital fund in Nigeria and advisory services in India.
 Andre is a graduate of St. Andrews University (M.A. – UK), ESSEC (M.Sc. – France) and Singularity University (California).

 Managing Director, International Summits, Singularity University

 Bohdanna works with partners from all over the globe, including South Africa, India, Western and Eastern Europe, Canada, Central America, and South America.
 Her talent lies in her ability to build strong relationships, respect regional traditions, and customs, all the while empowering her partners to produce impactful summits for thousands of participants in their country.
 Stakeholders who attend the SU International Summits include all sections of government officials, including Presidents and Prime Ministers, C suite management of Fortune 500 companies, entrepreneurs, NGO’s, and students.

 Prior to Singularity University, Bohdanna worked for Peter Thiel and the The Thiel Foundation as their Event Curator, managing dozens of projects including CNBC Transforming Tomorrow, a documentary focused on the Thiel Fellowship and the Wired.com series ‘Teen Technorati’ showcasing Fellows from The Thiel Fellowship.
 Bohdanna was also one of the architects of The Thiel Foundation Summit; a bi-annual assembly of young entrepreneurs and visionaries from around the world.